xiangxiangmeng/Apendex-A.github.io/README.md

 	9. My leader has enough time to discuss emerging issues with me when necessary.

 Self-objectification：
-Variable	Self-objectification – self-instrumentality： Self-objectification	1.In my work, being useful to the company or algorithms is more important than feeling satisfied within myself.
+Self-objectification – self-instrumentality：
+    1.In my work, being useful to the company or algorithms is more important than feeling satisfied within myself.
 	2. How I help the algorithms in the company to function properly is more important than my own thoughts or feelings.
 	3. Whether or not I am useful to the company makes me valuable to the company.
 	4. It is easy for someone with the same qualities and skills as me to replace me.